py-pdf/pypdf/README.md

 Homepage (available soon): http://claird.github.io/PyPDF4/.

 ## Examples
-Please see the `samplecode` folder.
+Please see the `samplecode/` folder.

 ## Documentation
 Documentation soon will be available, although probably not at